 As an artist with professional training, I teach the various art techniques that I have become proficient at to novices and advanced students alike.
-My courses are very reasonably priced and include coloring and painting materials, brushes or other tools specific to the midium.
+My courses are very reasonably priced.
+My studio houses a large printing press and classes include inks, painting materials, brushes or other tools specific to the midium.

 Courses for beginners through advanced...

 The first lines are always the hardest to draw, but with time and lots of guided practice, it gets easier to draw a clear picture on a piece of paper.
 Contact me to find out how!